ValidMo/QuickHabitTracker/notes.md

 then i should put the results to the notDoneHabits array(just the name of habits as array of string) challenge then i should list the habits in notDoneHabits as buttons okay when the buttons pressed the notDoneHabits goes to doneHabits and the appeariance changes okay

+---
+Errors:

+'NSKeyedUnarchiveFromData' should not be used to for un-archiving and will be removed in a future release

+    NSStringArrayTransformerValueTransformerName